Te Kete Ipurangi Navigation:

 Teachers will design programmes that meet the learning needs of their students and make sense of the many connections within and across these strands.

-Home economics programmes involve both academic inquiry and development of practical food and nutrition skills related to personal and community health and well-being.
+Home economics programmes involve both academic inquiry and the development of practical food and nutrition skills related to personal and community health and well-being.

 Indicators